Kong/docs.konghq.com/src/gateway/plugin-development/configuration.md

 Most of the time, it makes sense for your plugin to be configurable to answer all of your users' needs.
-Your plugin's configuration is stored in the datastore for Kong to retrieve it and pass it to your [handler.lua]({{page.book.chapters.custom-logic}}) methods when the plugin is being executed.
+Your plugin's configuration is stored in the data store for Kong to retrieve it and pass it to your [handler.lua]({{page.book.chapters.custom-logic}}) methods when the plugin is being executed.